-Practicum in Health Science II- Medical Assistant (PRACHLSC)
+Practicum in Health Science II- Medical Assistant\ (PRACHLSC)

 This practicum is designed to provide the knowledge and skills for students to obtain national-approved medical assistant certifications.
-In the fall, students are offered a certification as a Certified Clinical Medical Assistant and, in the spring, a Certified Medical Administrative Assistant.
-This course consists of learning skills such as patient history and assessment, minor office procedures, phlebotomy, EKG, specimen collection and front-office admission skills.
+In the fall, students are offered a certification as a Certified Electrocardiograph Technician (CET).
+This semester consists of learning how to perform an EKG and patient monitoring during cardiac procedures, and interpreting EKG results.
+In the spring, students are offered a certification as a Certified Clinical Medical Assistant.
+This semester consists of learning skills such as patient history and assessment, minor office procedures, phlebotomy, EKG, specimen collection and front-office admission skills.
 Students will do clinicals at the hospital and physician offices.
 This course cannot be entered at midterm.

 This course is only available at Holland Medical High.